Graduate certificate

 A graduate certificate is an educational credential representing completion of specialized training at the college or university level.
 A graduate certificate can be awarded by universities upon completion of certain coursework indicating mastering of a specific subject area.
-Graduate certificates represent training at different levels in different countries and can be at bachelor's degree or master's degree level.
+Graduate certificates represent training at different levels in different countries, for example a graduate certificate is at master's degree level in Ireland, but is at a bachelor's degree level in the United Kingdom.
+In both cases, the graduate certificate represents less work than a degree at the same level.